tokhirasulov/mopify-shine-site/replit.md

-# Cleaning Service Website
+# Mopify - Cleaning Service Website

 ## Overview
 This is a React-based cleaning service website built with Vite, TypeScript, and shadcn-ui components.
-The site features multilingual support (Russian and Uzbek) and showcases cleaning services with a modern, responsive design.
+The site features multilingual support (Russian and Uzbek) and showcases professional cleaning services with a modern, responsive design.

 ## Tech Stack
 - **Framework**: React 18